snackCake/docs/Broadleaf-Concepts/REST/REST-Endpoints.md

 - **/catalog/sku/inventory**: GET
     Returns a list of inventory for each Sku ID passed in
     - Query Params:
-        - `id` - a list of Sku IDs to get inventory for
+        - `id` - a comma-delimited list of Sku IDs to get inventory for (required)

 - **/catalog/product/{id}/media**: GET
     - Returns a list of media items for a particular catalog product